The Boxcar – Why You Should Consider the Rise, Fall, and Future

 Why Boxcars are in Decline Today

-Despite their long history, boxcars are experiencing a period of decline.
+Despite their long history, the early innovation is now experiencing a period of decline.
 The Wall Street Journal reports that the number of boxcars decreased by 41% between 2005 and 2015, with few replacements being added.

 Changing Industry Demands

-Simply put, there’s not much demand for boxcars today, at least compared to previous generations.
+Simply put, there’s not much demand for this invention today, at least compared to previous generations.
 Consumers demand speed, which means that merchants are relying on faster, convenient shipping methods such as trucks and air freight.

 Specialized Freight Cars

 Some materials were historically carried in boxcars but are now carried by specialty freight cars.
-For example, flat beam cars are better for hauling lumber than boxcars, since they hold more material and are easier to load and unload.
+For example, flat beam cars are better for hauling lumber than the old cars, since they hold more material and are easier to load and unload.

 Shorter Shipping Distances